-The Company is organized into four reportable segments based on the internal organization used by management for making operating decisions and measuring performance and based on the similarity of customers served, common management, common use of facilities and economic results attained.
+The Company is organized into four reportable segments based on the internal organization used by the President and Chief Executive Officer for making operating decisions and measuring performance and based on the similarity of customers served, common management, common use of facilities and economic results attained.
 The Company's segments are as follows:

 Access Equipment: This segment consists of JLG and JerrDan.
-JLG manufactures aerial work platforms and telehandlers that are sold worldwide for use in a wide variety of construction, agricultural, industrial, institutional and general maintenance applications to position workers and materials at elevated heights.
+JLG manufactures aerial work platforms and telehandlers that are sold worldwide for use in a wide variety of construction, industrial, institutional and general maintenance applications to position workers and materials at elevated heights.
 Access equipment customers include equipment rental companies, construction contractors, manufacturing companies and home improvement centers.
 JerrDan manufactures and markets towing and recovery equipment in the U.S. and abroad.

 Defense: This segment consists of Oshkosh Defense.
 Oshkosh Defense manufactures tactical wheeled vehicles and supply parts and services for the U.S. military and for other militaries around the world.
-Sales to the DoD accounted for 86.1%, 91.9% and 91.2% of the segment's sales for fiscal 2016, 2015 and 2014, respectively.
+Sales to the DoD accounted for 70.6%, 86.1% and 91.9% of the segment's sales for fiscal 2017, 2016 and 2015, respectively.